mgifford/drupal-security/src/attacks.rst

 A compromised server could be used as part of a network of computers managed by the controller of the botnet who is then able to direct the activities of these compromised computers for various purposes.
-Criminals able to use these servers as part of a lucrative `Cyber-arms industry`_ .
+Criminals are able to use these servers as part of a lucrative `Cyber-arms industry`_ .

 Private Information
 -------------------

-A compromised server could lead to an privacy disclosures revealing non-public information or information intended for another user.
+A compromised server could lead to privacy disclosures revealing non-public information or information intended for another user.
 The `Ashley Madison Data Breach`_ is an example of the type of exposure which can be devistating for all involved.
 There is a growing list of organizations who have been compromised,